 The first option works well if the fully loaded unit cost does not vary by territory or customer type.
-In other words, the same cost can be applied irrespective of where the product is being sold.
+In other words, the same cost applies irrespective of where the product is being sold.

 To do this create a custom field on the Product to store the fully loaded unit cost of the Product.
 Then use a formula field on the Opportunity Product Line Item to calculate the Quantity multiplied by the Product unit cost.
 This tells you the total cost of the Product on that particular Opportunity.
 Sum this value for all Products on the Opportunity using a workflow rule.

-The price variation is managed through the use of Price Books aligned to each geographical territory.
+The price variation is managed through Price Books aligned to each geographical territory.
 ILX then created the Unit Cost field on the Price Book Entry.
-This allows the variable cost to be reflected on the opportunity line items.
-Again the total cost is summarized on the opportunity.
+This means the variable cost is reflected on the opportunity line items.
+Again, the total cost is summarized on the opportunity.

-Either approach means the total net margin can be calculated.
+Either approach means the total net margin is calculated.
 It’s the Amount minus the total net cost of the Products.
-It means managers can take the margin figure into account when deciding whether to accept discount requests in the approval process.
+It means managers take the margin figure into account when deciding whether to accept discount requests in the approval process.